navinrio/the-noobs-guide-to-nsxt-pks/README.md

 I followed the [NSX-T install document](https://docs.vmware.com/en/VMware-NSX-T/2.1/com.vmware.nsxt.install.doc/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and it was fairly straightforward up to the point of the Edge and transport nodes.

-> You should read this guide and be prepared to refer to it as I won't be repeating all of the information involved in the NSX-T setup, just the bits that aren't entirely clear from the docs.
-But don't try to read it in Chrome (all I get is a Bad Request error), VMware documentation has some serious challenges, and is rather unpleasantly formatted and organized even when it does load.
-Frankly I don't have the patience - they need a rewrite on their documentation platform (checkout readthedocs) so I downloaded the whole thing as a [pdf](https://docs.vmware.com/en/VMware-NSX-T/2.1/nsxt_21_install.pdf) and read it in Preview.
-It is actually very pleasant to read and well written when you get it out of it's poorly built HTML delivery context.
+> You should read this guide as I won't be repeating all of the information involved in the NSX-T setup, just the bits that aren't entirely clear from the docs and are only covered off by the automated script referenced in the article.

-No offense to VMware but the GUI web form installation guides are sort of ridiculous... type the info in twice and you are on the road to insanity.  __ovftool__ is still the best swiss army knife tool there is!

-Here are the __ovftool__ scripts I used (several times over)...
+Here are the __ovftool__ scripts I used (several times over)... mostly taken right from the docs.

 ### Step 1 - NSX Manager